multiversx/mx-exchange-sc/locked-asset/distribution/README.md

 The init parameters are:

 - __asset_token_id__.
 The TokenId of the asset that a locked asset represents.
-In case of Maiar Exchange it will be MEX.
+In case of xExchange it will be MEX.

 - __locked_asset_factory_address__.
 ManagedAddress of the locked asset factory which is used to request creation of Locked MEX tokens.